-These were very popular on acoustic guitars many years ago, but have since been replaced by sealed tuners.
-They are still a popular choice on acoustic guitars that have a vintage aesthetic.
+These were very popular and found on acoustic guitars many years ago.
+But have since been replaced by sealed tuners.
+They are still a popular choice for acoustic guitars that have a vintage aesthetic.

-The only issue with the Vintage open-back tuners is that they are exposed to the elements, and any dust or abrasive contamination can get caught up in the gears.
+The only issue with the Vintage open-back tuners is that they are exposed to the elements.
+Any dust or abrasive contamination can get caught up in the gears.
 This can cause premature wear if proper cleaning is not exercised regularly.

 Styles Of Open Back Tuners

-While the vintage open-back tuners are not used quite as much anymore, there are still a few different styles that can be obtained.
+Vintage open-back tuners are not used quite as much anymore.
+But there are still a few different styles that are on the market.

 - 3 per side